 Bring pot out of the oven and remove bay leaves and make sure the meat is in chunky pieces – do not shred or mince.

 We served ladled on top of creamy whipped mashed potatoes, again seasoned with salt and pepper and served with garlic bread and garden salad.
 You can serve the bone as part of the ambiance – or you can toss it aside.
-We also paired this with an ice cold IPA ale rather than wine.
+We also paired this with an ice cold IPA ale rather than red wine.

-We absolutely loved this comfort food dish.
+We absolutely love this comfort food dish.
 Two of our young adult sons were home to enjoy this and they devoured it.
 Later our Goldendoodle enjoyed raiding the beef bones from the garbage and taking them to his lair.
 Who could blame him?